 Valentine’s Day is around the corner!
 Are you looking for a new gift idea for your loved one other than roses?
 Why not get creative and design your own succulent garden!
-Succulent gardens are right on trend for 2018 and have the advantage of staying alive long after they are given or received.
+Succulent gardens have been trendy the last couple of years and have the advantage of staying alive long after they are given or received.
 They are easy to make, cost about the same or less than a bouquet of roses, and can add something truly unique to the home or workspace.
 All you need is a pot, a little soil, and some succulents.

 So What Are Succulents Anyway?

 Succulents are plants with thick leaves that have the ability to store water allowing them to adapt in a variety of environments; you’ll find these resilient plants growing in everything from dry, arid conditions to humid jungles.
 Succulents come in a variety of colors, shapes, and sizes.
 They can be as compact as small ground covers or as impressive as giant Agaves.
 They handle being root-bound very well, in addition to all sorts of lighting conditions.
 All of these characteristics make succulent plants perfect candidates for container arrangement!

 To make a succulent garden you first need to select the right pot.
 Make sure whichever pot you use has drainage holes at the bottom or is made of a material that will allow you to add your own drainage holes.
 The easiest way to kill a succulent is by overwatering the roots; I’ve witnessed many failed attempts at succulent gardens that were caused by a lack of drainage holes.
 Next, you need a good draining soil.
 Many nurseries now carry specific potting mix designed for succulents, but you can also use any good quality potting soil.
 Once you’ve got a pot and soil, it’s time for the fun part: plants!
 There are no rules here.
 Have a blast searching through the many different varieties that are available at most nurseries.
 My favorites are the Echevarias, Sedums and Sade varieties but there are many to choose from and there are no right or wrong choices.